davidje13/shared-reducer/README.md

   .build();
 ```

-If you want to use an entirely different reducer, create a wrapper
+If you want to use an entirely different reducer, create a wrapper:
-and pass it to `withReducer`:

 ```js
 import context from 'json-immutability-helper';